ranjeetkumar274/ranjeetkumar274/README.md

 - 🔭 I am pursuing masters in Computer Application (MCA) from MMMUT Gorakhpur.

-- 🔭 I am really passionate about Web Developement and JAVA DSA.
+- 🔭 I am really passionate aboutJAVA DSA and Web Developement.

 - 💬 My Personal motive is to give my full potential to build my self as a Professional Software Developer Engineer.